Loop3D/noddyverse/README.md

 # noddyverse

 ## With the closure of Cloustor, which stored the Noddyverse files, direct  programmatic access to the Noddyverse is unfortunately not possible at the moment.
-If you want a link to download the entire model suite as a set of 343 tar files (one for each event sequence) you can email me and I will send you a link.
-Mark Jessell mark.jessell@uwa.edu.au Jan/2024
+Happilly you can download the entire model suite once again thanks to the support of the Australian National Computational Infrastructure: [NCI Storage] (https://thredds.nci.org.au/thredds/catalog/catalogs/tm64/noddyverse/noddyverse.html) Sept/2024